papermerge/auth-server/README.md

 ## Usage

-In order use authentication server you need to provide it secret key (used to sign tokens)
+Auth-server is configured only via environment variables.

-Minimal docker compose file:
+The only required parameter you need to provide it secret key (used to sign tokens):

 ```
 version: "3.9"
 services:
   web:
-    image: papermerge/auth-server:0.1.0
+    image: papermerge/auth-server
     ports:
      - "7000:80"
     environment: